Travelling Abroad for Refugees

 Not all European countries belong to the Schengen area.
 Some countries have decided against joining and are maintaining their own border controls.
 Therefore, it is always a good idea to find out before travelling whether the country you want to travel to is part of the Schengen area.

-If you reside in Germany under subsidiary protection or due to a national ban on deportation and still have a valid passport from your home country, you can use this passport to travel abroad and present your German residence permit to be allowed back into Germany.
+If you reside in Germany under subsidiary protection or due to a national ban on deportation and still have a valid passport from your country of origin, you can use this passport to travel abroad and present your German residence permit to be allowed back into Germany.
 Whether you need a visa for your destination country depends on your country of origin.

-Please note: You must definitely apply for your trip abroad to the Immigration Office in advance.
+You must apply for your trip abroad to the Immigration Office in advance.
 You can find the Immigration Office responsible for you at bamf.de.
 Be sure to submit your application as early as possible, as processing your application can take a long time.
 Each application is examined individually.

-If you believe that your “Fiktionsbescheinigung” was issued incorrectly and needs to be changed, you can contact your local Immigration Office.
+If you believe that your “Fiktionsbescheinigung” has been issued incorrectly and needs to be corrected, you can contact your local immigration office.

 Important: If you are not sure what type of “Fiktionsbescheinigung” you have, you can ask your local Immigration Office whether you are allowed to re-enter Germany or not.
 If you are planning a trip outside the Schengen area, also check with the authorities of the destination country whether you are allowed to enter and leave with the “Fiktionsbescheinigung ”.